BaoAdrian/GoFish/README.md

   <li> 11/24/2018 - Create Reference Programs folder to include various different programs to reference certain methods and function used to implement the final project structure.

-- First upload includes doubly-linked list creation by using double pointers.
+- First program uploaded includes doubly-linked list creation by using double pointers.
+- Second program uploaded includes how to swap values from two nodes with given indices.
+We can use this method to shuffle the deck of cards
 </li>
 </ul>